galexla/django_webshop/README.md

 ## Other .env variables
 * `DJANGO_DEBUG` - debug mode (`true` or `false`).
 * `DJANGO_LOGLEVEL` - logging level.
 Possible values: debug, info, warning, error, and critical.
-* `DJANGO_DB_HOST` - the web shop database hostname defined in `docker-compose.yaml`.
+* `DJANGO_DB_HOST` - the webshop database hostname defined in `docker-compose.yaml`.
 Usually, there is no need to change this variable.
 But if changed, it must be changed both in `.env` and `docker-compose.yaml`
 * `DJANGO_DB_PORT` - database port number.
 * `DJANGO_DB_NAME` - database name.